SeydEf/DNS_changer/README.md

 # DNS Changer Script

-This Bash script provides a simple interactive menu to change the DNS settings for your active wireless connection on Linux systems using NetworkManager.
+This repository contains scripts for changing DNS settings on both Linux and Windows systems.
+The scripts provide an interactive menu to select predefined DNS servers or reset to default settings.

 ## Features

-- Displays the current active wireless connection name
+- Displays the current active network connection name
 - Shows the current DNS settings
 - Provides a list of predefined DNS servers to choose from
 - Allows easy selection using arrow keys